cptnapalm/docker-conanexiles/README.md

-One consequence is that the docker image will need to be built. cd your way to the src directory and: docker build - < Dockerfile
+One consequence is that the docker image will need to be built. cd your way to the src directory and: docker build /path/to/Dockerfile/directory
+Note: 'docker build - < Dockerfile' doesn't work.
+Why?
+Don't know.
-Personally, I added '-t crombuntu' because I thought it'd be funny.
+Personally, I added '-t crombuntu' because I think it's funny.

 CPU usage with the default settings is rather higher than standard, but I've been happy with the performance.